nathansobo/monarch/README.md

 it's a declarative recipe for constructing a set of records based on the current contents of the local repository.

+### Accessing and Iterating Over Records in a Relation

 To retrieve a relation's records, call its `all` method.
 You can also iterate over every record in the relation using `each` and `map`.
 For example: